Anonymouse-99/anonymous/README.md

 # BayesEEGNet

+These are the core codes of BayesEEGNet.

-Since the MASS-SS3 and SEED datasets are not publicly available, we provide the code of BayesEEGNet on the ISRUC-S3 dataset.
+> Since the MASS-SS3 and SEED datasets are not publicly available, we provide the code of BayesEEGNet on the ISRUC-S3 dataset.
+>
+> We will provide more code details when the paper is accepted.

 ## Validated environment

+- conda 4.13.0
 - Python 3.7
 - PyTorch 1.10
+- numpy 1.21.6
+- matplotlib 3.1.3
+- scikit-learn 1.0.2
+- scipy 1.7.3
 - Cuda 11.1
 - CuDNN 8.1

-## Pipeline
+## How to run

 - (1) Get dataset: